emaloney/CleanroomLogger/README.md

 # CleanroomLogger

-CleanroomLogger provides a simple, lightweight Swift logging API designed to be readily understood by anyone familiar with packages such as [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) and [log4j](https://en.wikipedia.org/wiki/Log4j).
+CleanroomLogger provides an extensible Swift-based logging API that is simple, lightweight and performant.

+The API provided by CleanroomLogger is designed to be readily understood by anyone familiar with packages such as [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) and [log4j](https://en.wikipedia.org/wiki/Log4j).

-CleanroomLogger is part of [the Cleanroom Project](http://github.com/gilt/Cleanroom) from [Gilt Tech](http://tech.gilt.com) and is distributed under [the MIT license](https://github.com/emaloney/CleanroomLogger/blob/master/LICENSE).
-CleanroomLogger is provided for your use, free-of-charge and on an as-is basis.
-We make no guarantees, promises or apologies. *Caveat developer.*
+CleanroomLogger is part of [the Cleanroom Project](https://github.com/gilt/Cleanroom) from [Gilt Tech](http://tech.gilt.com).

 #### Why CleanroomLogger?